vijaysmetgud/Dev-Ops-Trainings-Ajay/Terraform/Intro.md

    * to copy some files or directories from our local where terraform is running to remote machine/ec2 which is running in the cloud

 * ### Remote-exec in Terraform
-   * to run or execute some commands or scripts on remote resources which is already created or after creating it in the cloud
+   * to run or execute some commands or scripts on remote resources which is already created or after creating it in the cloud ec2 machine
    * EG:- ec2 machine

 * ### Null-Resource in Terraform